-Nevertheless, Tutu became increasingly frustrated with the racism corrupting all aspects of South African life under apartheid.
-In 1948, when Tutu was 17 years old, the National Party won control of the government and codified the nation's long-present segregation and inequality into the official, rigid policy of apartheid.
+Tutu became increasingly frustrated with the racism corrupting all aspects of South African life under apartheid.
+In 1948, the National Party won control of the government and codified the nation's long-present segregation and inequality into the official, rigid policy of apartheid.
 In 1953, the government passed the Bantu Education Act, a law that lowered the standards of education for black South Africans to ensure that they only learned what was necessary for a life of servitude.
-The government spent one-tenth as much money on the education of a black student as on the education of a white one, and Tutu's overcrowded classes often included as many as 80 pupils.
+The government spent one-tenth as much money on the education of a black student as on the education of a white one, and Tutu's classes were highly overcrowded.
 No longer willing to participate in an educational system explicitly designed to promote inequality, he quit teaching in 1957.

-Tutu's rise to international prominence began when he became the first black person to be appointed the Anglican Dean of Johannesburg in 1975.
-It was in this position that he emerged as one of the most prominent and eloquent voices in the South African anti-apartheid movement.
-Tutu explained, "I realized that I had been given a platform that was not readily available to many blacks and most of our leaders were either now in chains or in exile.
-And I said, 'Well, I'm going to use this to seek to try to articulate our aspirations and the anguishes of our people.'"
+Tutu's rise to international prominence began when he became the first black person to be appointed the Anglican dean of Johannesburg in 1975.
+It was in this position that he emerged as one of the most prominent and eloquent voices in the South African anti-apartheid movement, especially important considering that many of the movement's prominent leaders were imprisoned or in exile.